GLOSSARY

 MUGUNJI

 Kimchi made using the whole head of cabbage intact, then aged for intensity and matureness.
-It is commonly used for cooked preparations like stews and braises rather than as a condiment.
+It is more commonly used for cooked preparations like stews and braises rather than as a condiment.

 NABAK KIMCHI